mas-bandwidth/af_xdp/008/README.md

 received delta 10928762
 ```

-With a smaller packet size I can send more packets per-second, but I'm not exactly sure why we it's not hitting 14.8M packets per-second.
+With a smaller packet size I can send more packets per-second, but I'm not exactly sure why it's not hitting 14.8M packets per-second.

 What do I have to do to be able to hit 14.8M packets per-second on a 10G NIC with AF_XDP?